Build It Solar -- free plans for hundreds of solar projects

 Heather Kinkade-Levario

-A very good and up-to-date book on rain water harvesting, stormwater catchment, and water reuse.
+A good and up-to-date book on rain water harvesting, stormwater catchment, and water reuse.

 Covers passive systems that catch and control storm water as well as active systems that store rain water for later use for drinking or landscape irrigation.